 For instance, if the instrument includes a sensor for measuring percent LEL explosive gas, one of the cautions at the very front of the manual is that the LEL sensor should be tested by exposure to known concentration gas before each day’s use.
 This is to guard against using the instrument if the LEL sensor has been damaged or has lost sensitivity.
 Why is this important?
 Standard catalytic type LEL sensors, the most common type of sensor used to measure percent LEL explosive gas, can be easily damaged by exposure to vapor that contains silicones or other LEL sensor poisons and inhibitors.
 There is no way to tell if the sensor has been affected except by exposing it to gas.

-ISEA Statement on Validation of Operation for Direct Reading Portable Gas Monitor
+ISEA Statement on Validation of Operation for Direct Reading Portable Gas Monitors

 The International Safety Equipment Association (ISEA) is the leading international organization of manufacturers of safety equipment, including environmental monitoring instruments.
 The ISEA has developed a “Statement on Validation of Operation for Direct Reading Portable Gas Monitors” that provides additional guidance.
-OSHA has incorporated these recommendations into their own Safety and Health Information Bulletin on “Calibrating and Testing Direct-Reading Portable Gas Monitors.”
+OSHA has incorporated these recommendations into the Safety and Health Information Bulletin.

 The ISEA statement emphasizes the importance of verifying the calibration of instruments used to monitor the atmosphere in potentially hazardous locations, and clarifies the methods used to validate the operational capability of portable gas monitors.
 The statement defines the differences between a bump test (function check), calibration check, and a full calibration, and clarifies when these validation methods are to be performed.
 The ISEA statement applies to all of the sensors installed in the direct reading gas detector, not just the combustible sensor, and is designed to be applicable to personal as well as multi-gas instruments.
 It is not limited to instruments used in confined space entry.